 Dr. Rachel Tatman is a linguist and developer advocate for Rasa, who helps developers build and deploy conversational applications using an open source framework.
 Before that she was a data scientist at Kaggle where she was also a Kaggle grandmaster.
 She also did really interesting work at the University of Washington as part of her PhD in linguistics.
-We interviewed her for our podcast Gradient Dissent.

 Tell us a little bit about what your experience at Kaggle.